NAJonesy/Main/About_Nik.md

 * Networking
   * Setting up and maintaining racks of set top boxes
   * Testing of networking changes to detect problems before they're problems
+  * Working with AWS to have consistent cloud services

 ## Courses